solliancenet/sentinel-defender-workshop-400/day-01/activity02-migrating-sentinel.md

-# Activity 2: Migrate SIEM to Azure Sentinel
+# Activity 2: Migrate SIEM to Microsoft Sentinel

 For compliance reasons, Contoso would like to maintain raw and filtered logs for longer than 90 days, but no longer than 365 days (1 year).
-They would like to know how they might be able to accomplish this with Azure Sentinel and Azure tools.
+They would like to know how they might be able to accomplish this with Microsoft Sentinel and Azure tools.

 **Requirements**